 There is a little flat spoon attached below the lid.
 The primer’s consistency is fairly liquid and runny like I mentioned earlier, so a pump might be more preferable.

 4. Rating 7/10

-I think the product is worth to try, it helps to add up luminosity on complexion and hydrate skin at the same time.
-But, I hope the company has alternative formulas, which is less sticky in the absence of synthetic fragrances and alcohols.
+I think the product is worth trying, it helps to add up luminosity on complexion and hydrate skin at the same time.
+But, I hope the company has alternative formulas, which are less sticky in the absence of synthetic fragrances and alcohols.
 I’d give it 7 out of 10.

 Hope the review is informative and useful enough about NYX Honey Dew Me Up Primer.
 If you have any questions or ideas, please be open with me.
 That is my pleasure to hear you out.
 Thank you so much for joining me!